xisen-w/mobisense/software-group/data-working/system_framework/README_Unified_Interface.md

 3. Managing participant information and experiment metadata
 4. Analyzing and comparing experiment results
 5. Performing detailed gait and biomechanical analysis
+6. Generating ML-based predictions for forces and angles

 ## System Architecture

-The interface consists of four main components:
+The interface consists of five main components:

 1. **Data Upload & Experiment Setup**: For registering new experiments with participant data
 2. **Experiment Viewer**: For reviewing registered experiments and their metadata
 3. **Data Visualization**: For interactive visualization of IMU and angle data
 4. **Gait Analytics**: For comprehensive gait analysis and biomechanical assessment
+5. **ML Predictions**: For generating ground reaction force and joint angle predictions using machine learning

 ## Features